 \subsection{Surface extension on Microearthquake data}

 \acronym\ can be easily extended to a surface array by changing the underlying hyperbolic curve model to a hyperboloid surface model.
-Similar to equation \eqref{eq:quad_eq_mtx}, a hyperboloid surface can be defined using a 3-D quadratic equation which takes the following general form:
+Similar to equation \eqref{eq:quad_eq_mtx}, a hyperboloid surface can be defined using a 3-D quadratic equation with ten parameters which takes the following general form:

 Using the same \acronym\ scheme, we can adapt the framework to hyperboloid surface fitting by finding the parameter vector $\mathbf{p}=(a,b,\ldots,j)$ in a 10-dimensional space.
-Although this may seem to be a much larger parameter space, it adds little burden on search process as RANSAC searches only $\Omega_\mathrm{M}$ rather than complete parameter space.
+Although this may seem to be a much larger parameter space, it adds little burden on the search process as RANSAC searches only $\Omega_\mathrm{M}$ rather than complete parameter space.